New Digital Tools Advance DEI in Global Clinical Trial

 Recruitment efforts for clinical trials traditionally occur in clinical inpatient and outpatient settings, making the process labor-intensive and site-specific.
 The Stanford Heartbeat Study enables recruitment over a wider geographic area and with an increased range of outreach partners.
 Explains Jain, “We want to partner with groups that serve A-fib patients, and the Stanford Heartbeat Study is a resource to engage people in the research process and make recruitment and enrollment easier.”
 While Stanford is using the tool to identify candidates, those who join the clinical trial will participate at the research site closest to them.

-The second phase of the Stanford Heartbeat Study is a mobile app scheduled for release at the end of the year.
+The second phase of the Stanford Heartbeat Study is a mobile app scheduled for release in early 2025.
 The app is designed to be an engaging and educational tool for LIBREXIA-AF participants as well as for those unable to enroll in this A-fib clinical trial but who might be eligible for a future one.
 An added benefit for those who join the Stanford Heartbeat Study through the mobile app is the option to have data collected from their wearable device, such as a smartwatch.

 “We want the app to help us build a community for people with atrial fibrillation,” says Perez, who is the principal investigator for the Stanford Heartbeat Study.
 “We hope it will serve as a hub that will allow people to track all of their A-fib-related information: their medication doses, procedures such as cardioversion and ablation, as well as data from their mobile devices.”